Robmeister2015/Overlay.js/README.md

 		`	});`<br>
 	  `overlayTest.overlay();`<br><br>

 So simply create a new OverlayImages object with the three variables and call overlayTest.overlay() to fill your canvas with the new image.
+Position data is entirely optional, as stated.
 <h2>Can I see this in action?</h2><br>
 To see an example of this library in action, please visit <a href="http://www.repealthe9th.com">repealthe9th.com</a> and see the menu.